Calendar

 Who-o-o will you hear calling from the trees at night?

-Wingfield Pines Conservation Area is protected via the Allegheny Land Trust (ATL), and serves a natural refuge for flora and fauna, including native and migrating birds.
-Nearly 200 individual bird species have been observed at Wingfield Pines, including the species mentioned above AND Northern Hawk-Owls!
+Wingfield Pines is protected via the Allegheny Land Trust (ATL) and serves as a natural refuge for flora and fauna, including native and migrating birds.
+Nearly 200 individual bird species have been observed at Wingfield Pines, including Barred Owls!

 Owl Prowl Tips: